unional/typescript-blackbook/README.md

 ## Design Directions
 * Get the best out of TypeScript
-* Remain close to JavaScript as much as possible
+* Stay close to JavaScript as much as possible
 * Embrace latest JavaScript syntax

 ## Table of Contents